 I am always keen to review Business Class seating on the latest planes and the new Singapore Airlines Airbus A350-900 is no exception.
-This new aircraft features a three-class configuration, with 42 seats in business, 24 in Premium Economy and 187 in Economy.
+This new aircraft features a three-class configuration, with 42 seats in business, 24 in Premium Economy, and 187 in Economy.
 However, the first tranche of A350s will be followed by a wave of ‘medium-range’ models from 2017 with less emphasis on premium seating.
 The A350-900 will eventually replace all of Singapore Airlines’ A330s on flights of up to eight hours.

 Review of Business Class on Singapore Airlines Airbus A350-900

 If you’re going to book a business class ticket, you are essentially paying for the added comfort of space to lie flat as well as extra privacy.
 The seats on the Singapore Airlines Airbus A350-900 really do tick all the boxes.
-You can read my most recent review of my Singapore Airlines flight on the new A350-900 in Business Class from Düsseldorf Airport (DUS) in Germany to Changi International Airport (SIN).
+You can read our most recent review of my Singapore Airlines flight on the new A350-900 in Business Class from Düsseldorf Airport (DUS) in Germany to Changi International Airport (SIN).

 The seat layout is 1-2-1 so there is plenty of room to breathe.
-The seat “head-wings” offer a decent privacy block from your neighbour and the seats are staggered slightly which also increases privacy.
+The seat “head-wings” offer a decent privacy block from your neighbor and the seats are staggered slightly which also increases privacy.

 There are a number of lights in your seat area, each with two different intensities, enabling you to create the perfect light intensity.
-Above the seats, you will find a storage hole for newspapers & magazines, a personal reading light and a port for headphones.
+Above the seats, you will find a storage hole for newspapers & magazines, personal reading light, and a port for headphones.
 Just below is a USB and power socket.
 In front, there are more storage spaces and shelves.
 To the side of the shelf is a useful mirror, which is fully lit.
 As you would expect, the seat is very comfortable and offers a wide array of reclining options so that you can find the perfect position.
 To convert your seat to a bed, it folds down, filling in the gaps and turning into a 78? diagonal bed.
 This is the widest business class seat in the sky and weirdly when it turns into a bed it flips over.
 This means that you sit on a leather seat to sit up but sleep on a cotton mattress.
 Unless you choose a seat at the front of the cabin, your feet will need to fit into a cubby hole to one side of the seat in front when you sleep, which forces you to sleep at an angle across the bed.
 Having said that, the bed is comfy and the sleep is good.

 The airline also uses lighting to great effect, with spots and pools of light subtly giving the cabin a softer feel.
 The Singapore Airlines staff are also consistently excellent so expect excellent onboard service and a recommended business class experience.